(These are four-credit, six-week courses and every Seminar participant is required to enroll in one)

 There are different Austens for different readers.
 Some are charmed by her wit, by her heroes and heroines, and by her capacity to write some of the greatest love stories of all time.
 Others view Austen as the reactionary or at least conservative voice of early nineteenth-century Tory Britain.
 And still others see her as dangerously subversive of the politics, manners, and mores she depicts.
 This course will not promote any one Austen, but, through a close exploration of each of her six major novels, we will attempt, like Elizabeth Bennet, to suspend our prejudices and sift the textual evidence, before coming to an opinion.
 (Satisfies an Upper Division Elective requirement for the English major.)

-Satisfies the Shakespeare or upper-level elective requirement for English majors.
+Satisfies the Shakespeare or upper-level elective requirement for English majors (old and new requirements).

 The Literary Makings of the Modern Self